Study: AudioEye detects up to 2.5x more issues than other tools

 Ongoing remediation: Solutions should ensure long-term compliance with continuous updates and accessibility improvements across your site.

 Expert testing: Accessibility specialists use assistive technologies like screen readers to detect issues automation can’t catch.
-Be sure the tool you’re considering offers expert testing.
+Be sure the solution you’re considering offers expert testing.

-Comprehensive monitoring: Look for tools that track your website’s status over time with regular audits and alerts.
+Comprehensive monitoring: Software should include capabilities to track your website’s status over time, with regular audits and alerts.

 Developer integration: Solutions should seamlessly connect with your existing CMS or development workflow for faster fixes.